Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/ModifyingCriticalFiles.md

 !!!danger
 Modifying critical files has its pro's and con's.
 Removing data is not recommended unless you are ready to fix any problems it might cause.
 Adding data should not be a problem, but there are some important things you must keep in mind.
+If your project is single-player only, adding data is a lot safer as there's no network bandwidth you need to manage.
 !!!

 This page covers what is safe, dangerous or optimizations you can perform to critical files this system relies on.